MicrosoftDocs/winrt-api/windows.gaming.preview.gamesenumeration/gamelist.md

 # Windows.Gaming.Preview.GamesEnumeration.GameList

 ## -description
+A list of games on the local system that provides properties for launching and managing how a game runs in Game Mode.

+## -remarks
 This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

-## -remarks

 ### Version history